devprashad/friend_list_rails/README.md

 ### Adding a New Friend

 - Sign up or log in to your account.
-- Click on "New Friend" to add a new friend.
+- Click on "Add Friend" to add a new friend.
-- Fill in the details and submit the form.
+- Fill in the details and submit the form by clicking "Create Friend".

 ### Viewing a Friend

-- On the friends list page, click the "Show" button next to a friend to view detailed information.
+- On the friends list page, click the name of your friend to view detailed information.
 - On the show page, you will see the details along with buttons to edit or delete the friend.

 ### Editing or Deleting a Friend